"So is this a side-pull or what?" |

 Sometimes the holds just don't have a positive edge on top (ok, this could be the route setter's dick move), but if you actually look at the hold, you may just find an edge / grove / dimple somewhere for your thumb.
 It's a secret pincher!
 Use it like one and suddenly the top side is just positive enough for use.

 "They look like jugs but I'm better off pinching them."
+Are you holding it the right way?

 First of all, for the beginners amongst us - many rookies trip up on using directional pulls by treating them like a normal hold.
 I've seen massive under-pull jugs being used as a hanging pinch; I've seen climbers completely skipping an easy directional hold and went for much harder and powerful moves to get to the next 'normal hold'.